-- 1. Special use permits; - 2.
-Variances; - 3.
-Appeals from administrative decisions; and - 4.
-Appeals in the nature of certiorari of Historic Development Commission decisions granting or denying certificates of appropriateness.
+- 1. Special use permits;

+- 2. Variances;

+- 3. Appeals from administrative decisions;

+- 4. Appeals in the nature of certiorari of Historic Development Commission decisions granting or denying certificates of appropriateness;

+- 5. Design adjustments; and

+- 6. Appeals from decisions or orders related to minimum housing code standards pursuant to the terms of Section 11.6.11.